Citrus Gall Wasp

-Control Methods: Controlling citrus gall wasp can be difficult but damage can be minimised by;
+Control Methods: Controlling citrus gall wasp can be difficult but damage can be minimised by:

 - Avoiding high nitrogen fertiliser in spring as this promotes soft sappy growth – just perfect for the egg laying stage.
 Feed trees in late autumn and early winter instead.

 - Removing all newly formed galls that don’t show signs of exit holes before the end of winter.
 Old galls have already been exited.
 Prune only a maximum of 1/3 of the tree to avoid stressing it too much.